Updated March 12, 2021

 There are three new pay types in OnPay that can be used to pay workers for FFCRA-related emergency sick or family leave.

-For sick leave (up to 2 weeks paid)
+For sick and care leave (up to 2 weeks paid)

 Note: An employee can only use 80 hours total of FFCRA Sick, FFCRA Care, or a combination of the two according to the law.
 Once these items are exhausted, an employee can then take up to 10 weeks of the FFCRA Extended pay.